Flexural deformations and collapse of bilayer two-dimensional crystals by interlayer exciton: Conclusion

 We also studied nonlinear regime of the polaron formation and obtained the limits of applicability of this approach.
 As expected, the nonlinear effects become important if the lattice flexural displacement in the polaron exceeds the lattice constant.
 The effect of the nonlinear coupling strongly depends on the size of the nanoflake where the exciton is located and at a sufficiently large flake the exciton collapses and layers stick to each other.
 These results can be useful for the design of transport and optical properties of bilayers and their nanostructures.

 \acknowledgements

-Z.A.I. acknowledges support of the Russian Science Foundation project \#20-42-04405 for numerical calculations.
+Z.A.I. acknowledges support of the Russian Science Foundation project \#20-42-04405 for numerical calculations and the Foundation for the Advancement of Theoretical Physics and Mathematics ``BASIS''.
 E.Y.S. acknowledges support of the Spanish Ministry of Science and the European Regional Development Fund through PGC2018-101355-B-I00 (MCIU/AEI/FEDER, UE) Grant and the Basque Country Government through Grant No. IT986-16.